 Monsoons, typhoons, tsunamis, tropical storms and other natural disasters occur quite frequently in the Philippines.
 Even if you do not get caught up in them as such, they can disrupt essential services (which may include airports/flights).

 Basically, you should regularly check the weather and look out for official warnings.
 Always follow the advice of the local authorities to protect yourself if there’s the threat of a natural disaster.

 3. Off-peak is cheaper

-One thing to know before you book a trip to the Philippines is that the ‘low’ and ‘shoulder’ seasons are a great time to travel, if there are no weather warnings of course.
+One of the things to know about the Philippines before you book your trip is that the ‘low’ and ‘shoulder’ seasons are a great time to travel, if there are no weather warnings of course.
 Although there is a higher chance of rain, it is quieter and cheaper.
-In June – September accomodation prices can drop by as much as 30% according to Lonely Planet.
+In June – September accommodation prices can drop by as much as 30% according to Lonely Planet.

 I travelled the Philippines in mid-May which was coming to the end of the dry season.
 The weather was great – hot and sunny but not unbearably humid.

 May is also a common month for Filipinos to go on holiday.
 I met quite a few families on tours who were on vacation from the metropolitan cities such as Manila.
 It was really pleasant to have such great company and get some valuable recommendations of things to do, see and eat!

 4. Factor in extra ‘buffer’ days

 If you’re planning on moving around to different islands, one thing I wish I knew before my trip to the Philippines was to factor in a few extra days into my itinerary.

 Transport delays such as bad weather preventing ferries or just the sheer exhaustion from long travel days mean you won’t want a regimented travel itinerary.